decipher2k/LibRincewind/README.md

 <br>
 -The length of the plain text can be guessed, because it equals the length of the encryption/decryption key<br>
 -The algorithm is still prone to wordlist attacks<br>
+-The Demo is using Blowfish as the base algorithm, which is vulnerable to attacks using quantum computers.
+Yet the library is independend of the base algorithm, thus Blowfish can easily be replaced with AES using a Plugin.<br>
 <br>
 Usage:<br>
 <br>